 Complete the configuration tasks for new organizations

-After you've completed installing Dynamics 365 for Customer Engagement, but before the business users in your organization start using it, there are some basic tasks that you, as the Customer Engagement administrator, should complete.
+After you've completed installing Dynamics 365 Customer Engagement (on-premises), but before the business users in your organization start using it, there are some basic tasks that you, as the Customer Engagement administrator, should complete.
 These tasks include defining business units and security roles, adding users, and importing data.

 More information: Set up a Dynamics 365 organization